 If you’ve ever wondered to yourself just how gorgeous a distilled Datograph could be, this is your answer.
 Lange broke all standards of watchmaking in 1999 with the aesthetically moving and impressively engineered calibre L951.1 Datograph, entirely manufactured on German soil.
 In the wake of that momentous release, a subset of collectors clamoured for a paired-back version with a thinner case, accomplished through removing the bulky date mechanism.
 Hence, the 2004-released 1815 chronograph was borne.

 The L951.0 which underpinned this entire effort remains very much of the Datograph, minus the ‘dato’ portion.
-The only significant difference is the remove of the sizable date mechanism which allowed for a 10.8mm rise in this 39mm case, a return to classic proportions from the realm of heft.
+The only significant difference is the removal of the sizable date mechanism which allowed for a 10.8mm rise in this 39mm case, a return to classic proportions from the realm of heft.
 It still boasts a flyback, jumping minute recorder, horizontal clutch, column wheel, and finishing which is amongst or above the apex of anything anywhere.
-Many, including myself, have called the Datograph the most beautiful chronograph produced at scale.
+Many, including myself, have called the Datograph the most beautiful chronograph produced at scale in the last decade.
 That’s true enough, it got there first in 1999.
-But, if I’m being honest with myself, the focused sparseness of the first 1815 Chrono is equally deserving of that accolade.
+But if I’m being honest with myself, the focused sparseness of the first 1815 Chrono is why my heart is.

 This example in a lovely state.
 The white gold case shows only the very lightest signs of ever having been on a wrist, and that is all I can say.
 A perfect secondary market candidate.
 It comes with its full set from a well-regarded Dutch retailer.

 Find this 1815 Chrono here from Vintage Times Amsterdam for 82000 USD.